Webinar: The Keys to Preventing Food Allergies

 - Implement an evidence-based approach as they educate patients in order to reduce the risk of food allergy reactions while protecting quality of life.

 - Understand and use the appropriate educational approaches and techniques to teach families, pediatric patients, or adult patients about successful food allergy management.

 Sherry Coleman Collins, MS, RDN, LD, is president of Southern Fried Nutrition Services in Atlanta, Georgia.
 Sherry specializes in food allergies and sensitivities, digestive disorders, and nutrition communications.
 As a consultant for the National Peanut Board, Sherry develops and delivers food allergy education for consumers and training for professionals in foodservice, school nutrition, and general nutrition.
 Sherry is an avid cook.
 She teaches cooking classes, shares recipes, and helps people live better by learning to navigate the world of food with ease.
 She also writes about food and nutrition for a variety of online and print publications, including the Academy of Nutrition and Dietetics.
 Sherry is frequently quoted and interviewed as an expert in the areas of food allergies, nutrition, and gut health.
 In 2016, Sherry was awarded the Distinguished Service in the Media award from the Georgia Academy of Nutrition and Dietetics (GAND).
 This award is given to a registered dietitian nutritionist in Georgia who has exhibited exemplary service by providing evidence-based information to the media.
 Most recently, you can find Sherry hosting the Southern Fried Girlfriends podcast and on her website, www.southernfriednutrition.com.

-Sherry Coleman Collins, MS, RDN, LD, has no relevant disclosures to report regarding this program and has certified that no conflict of interest exists for this program.
+Sherry Coleman Collins, MS, RDN, LD, has the following disclosure to report: consultant, National Peanut Board.
+Sherry has certified that no conflict of interest exists for this program.
 View our full disclosure policy here.